k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [Task execution jobs](/articles/TDM/tdm_architecture/03_task_execution_processes.md) are defined and run under the TDM LU.
 - The TDM cleanup job that cleans the TDM DB is defined under the TDM LU.

+### TDM Deploy Flow

+The **deploy.flow** has been added to TDM LU in TDM 7.3.
+This process runs the following activities upon the TDM LU deployment:

+- Verify that the Environment and the Web Services are deployed to Fabric.
+Give an error message to the user if they are not deployed to Fabric.
+- Create the k2masking keyspace in Cassandra if not exists
+- Check if Redis is up.
+Give an error message to the user id the Redis is down.

+Edit the **deploy.flow** of the TDM LU before the TDM deployment:

+- Edit the FabricSet actor of the Set Env stage.
+Populate the value of the environment key by the environment name from which the deploy.flow needs to get the Cassandra and Redis connection details.

+### TDM LU Deployment

-Note that you need to stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric to avoid a parallel execution of TDM jobs on the same TDM DB.
+Deploy the TDM LU to the local debug Fabric server using the [soft deploy](/articles/16_deploy_fabric/01_deploy_Fabric_project.md#soft-deploy) option or stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric to avoid a parallel execution of TDM jobs on the same TDM DB.

 ## TDM_LIBRARY LU

-The TDM_LIBRARY LU holds utilities that must be copied to the project's LUs, as follows:
+The TDM_LIBRARY LU holds utilities that must be copied to the project's LUs are as follows:

 ### Globals